 Overview

-In this course, you'll explore advanced video production concepts and techniques through a hands-on approach to creating video projects.
+In Video Production 2: Intermediate, you'll explore advanced video production concepts and techniques through a hands-on approach to creating video projects.

-Building on the techniques and terminology learned in VDEO-005 Video Production 1: Fundamentals, you’ll explore the operation of professional cameras in both single and multi-cam productions and bring together the elements of lighting, audio, video and production management into a unified production.
+In this SAIT Micro-credential course, you'll build on the techniques and terminology learned in Video Production 1: Fundamentals.
+You’ll explore the operation of professional cameras in both single and multi-cam productions and bring together the elements of lighting, audio, video and production management into a unified production.

-You must complete VDEO-005 Video Production 1: Fundamentals prior to taking this course.
+You must complete VDEO 005 Video Production 1: Fundamentals before registering for this course.

 Upon successful completion of this course, you’ll be able to: